“Fleet-Footed Silver” May Outpace Gold’s Ascent

 Highlighting the favorable landscape for gold, Pictet Asset Management’s Luca Paolini said that his firm is also bearish towards the greenback.
 Irrespective of the outcome of the election, Paolini stated that pervasive worries over U.S. growth and the ballooning budget deficit are reason enough for the dollar to continue on its downwards trajectory.

-“But we remain overweight gold — the most attractive defensive asset given liquidity-induced inflation risks, weaker U.S. dollar expectations, increased geopolitical risks and uncertainty of the pandemic,” he added.2020, gold, gold as investment, gold price, precious metals, silver, silver price, us economy
+“But we remain overweight gold — the most attractive defensive asset given liquidity-induced inflation risks, weaker U.S. dollar expectations, increased geopolitical risks and uncertainty of the pandemic,” he added.2020, Featured, gold, gold as investment, gold price, precious metals, silver, silver price, us economy